Disclosure: This content may contain affiliate links. Read my disclosure policy.

 - Several water sources

-- A two mile side-trip to Giant Ledge
+- An optional 2 mile side-trip to Giant Ledge

 - A way to avoid most of the nasty road walk below Slide Mountain trailhead

 Burroughs Range Trail Notes